HackerYou/HYFallBootcamp2014/1-HTML-CSS/week2/Day 1/2-html_forms.md

+---
+layout: notes
+title: HTML Forms
+topic: html
+---
-# Week 2, Day 1 HTML Forms
+# HTML Forms

 ## HTML Forms and Inputs
 There is one part of HTML markup that we haven't talked about yet, and that is HTMl Form.